Madden 22 Release Date & Features: 10 Things to Know

 You can expect the official Madden 22 release date to land in August ahead of the NFL season.
 The 2021 NFL season is set to begin on September 9th, but Madden 22 should be out weeks before that date.

-Madden 20 arrived on August 2nd while Madden 21 hit last-gen consoles (Xbox One, PS4) and Windows PC on August 28th.
+Madden 20 arrived on August 2nd while Madden 21 hit last-generation consoles (Xbox One, PS4) and Windows PC on August 28th.

-EA then released an upgraded version of Madden 22 for current-gen consoles (PS5 and Xbox Series X) on December 4th.
+EA then released an upgraded version of Madden 22 for current-generation consoles (PS5 and Xbox Series X) on December 4th.
 The game landed for Google Stadia on January 28th, 2021.

-The company could use a staggered release approach this year, but there’s a very good chance the Madden 22 release date is the same for Xbox One/PS4, Xbox Series X/PS5, and Windows PC.
+The company could use a staggered release approach this year, but there’s a very good chance the Madden 22 release date is the same for Xbox One, PS4, Xbox Series X, PS5, and Windows PC.

 EA will likely confirm the game’s official release date when it pushes the first gameplay trailer live.